-- 15.1 Consultant acknowledges that in performing the Services hereunder, OC San may have to disclose to Consultant orally and in writing certain confidential information that OC San considers proprietary and has developed at great expense and effort. - 15.2 Consultant agrees to maintain in confidence and not disclose to any person, firm, or corporation, without OC San's prior written consent, any trade secret or confidential information, knowledge or data relating to the products, process, or operation of OC San. - 15.3 Consultant further agrees to maintain in confidence and not to disclose to any person, firm, or corporation any data, information, technology, or material developed or obtained by Consultant during the term of this Agreement. - 15.4 Consultant agrees as follows: - To use the confidential information only for the purposes described herein; to not reproduce the confidential information; to hold in confidence and protect the confidential information from dissemination to and use by anyone not a party to this Agreement; and to not use the confidential information to benefit itself or others. - To restrict access to the confidential information to its subconsultant or personnel of Consultant who (1) have a need to have such access and (2) have been advised of and have agreed in writing to treat such information in accordance with the terms of this Agreement. - To return all confidential information in Consultant's possession upon termination of this Agreement or upon OC San's request, whichever occurs first. - To hold in confidence information and materials, if any, developed pursuant to the Services hereunder. - 15.5 The provisions of this section shall survive termination or expiration of this Agreement and shall continue for so long as the material remains confidential. - 16.
+- 15.1 Consultant acknowledges that in performing the Services hereunder, OC San may have to disclose to Consultant orally and in writing certain confidential information that OC San considers proprietary and has developed at great expense and effort. - 15.2 Consultant agrees to maintain in confidence and not disclose to any person, firm, or corporation, without OC San's prior written consent, any trade secret or confidential information, knowledge or data relating to the products, process, or operation of OC San. - 15.3 Consultant further agrees to maintain in confidence and not to disclose to any person, firm, or corporation any data, information, technology, or material developed or obtained by Consultant during the term of this Agreement. - 15.4 Consultant agrees as follows: - To use the confidential information only for the purposes described herein; to not reproduce the confidential information; to hold in confidence and protect the confidential information from dissemination to and use by anyone not a party to this Agreement; and to not use the confidential information to benefit itself or others. - To restrict access to the confidential information to its subconsultant or personnel of Consultant who (1) have a need to have such access and (2) have been advised of and have agreed in writing to treat such information in accordance with the terms of this Agreement. - To return all confidential information in Consultant's possession upon termination of this Agreement or upon OC San's request, whichever occurs first. - Consultant may submit to OC San, for approval prior to release, a request which must contain a reason for the request, for a copy of their work product produced in connection to confidential information. - To hold in confidence information and materials, if any, developed pursuant to the Services hereunder. - 15.5 The provisions of this section shall survive termination or expiration of this Agreement and shall continue for so long as the material remains confidential. - 16.
 Ownership of Documents All drawings, specifications, reports, records, documents, memoranda, correspondence, computations, and other materials prepared by Consultant, its employees, subconsultants, and agents in the performance of this Agreement shall be the property of OC San and shall be promptly delivered to OC San upon request of OC San's Project Manager or designee, or upon the termination of this Agreement, and Consultant shall have no claim for further employment or additional compensation as a result of the exercise by OC San of its full rights of ownership of the documents and materials hereunder.
 Any use of such completed documents for other projects and/or use of incomplete documents without specific written authorization by the Consultant will be at OC San's sole risk and without liability to Consultant.
 Consultant shall ensure that all its subconsultants shall provide for assignment to OC San of any documents or materials prepared by them.